MarcosRava/model-structure/README.md

 #Model Structure

-`model-structure` is a module that helps you to create Models based on a Schema's Object.
+`model-structure` helps you to create Models based on a Schema's Object. :godmode:

 It can: